AnggaR96s/Reforestation/README.md

-## Mountains aren't just funny, they are hill areas
+## You know that cemetery up the road?
+People are dying to get in there.